-Introduction: Mary Harrell-Sesniak is a genealogist, author and editor with a strong technology background.
-In this guest blog post, Mary provides another fun quiz to test your knowledge of the origins of some familiar nursery rhymes—and provides examples from historical newspapers.
+Introduction: In this article, Mary Harrell-Sesniak provides another fun quiz to test your knowledge of the origins of some familiar nursery rhymes—and provides examples from historical newspapers.
+Mary is a genealogist, author and editor with a strong technology background.

 What was “Ring-a-Round the Rosie” really all about?
 Eventually all genealogists hear rumors about the historical origins and meanings behind popular nursery rhymes, such as: